OpenNTI/nti.docs.platform.enduser/guide/part2.rst

 .. image:: images/multipleAnswer.png

-Allows students to select multiple answers out of a list of solutions.
+Allows learners to select multiple answers out of a list of solutions. **Available to editors using authoring tools.**

 .. note::  Best to use when the answer to the question asked is potentially more than one sentence or statement.